 Are Uber Drivers Really Self-Employed or Freelancers?

-So I need to write this article because I got this question a lot from the uber drivers that take me from places to places when I like to party, and the answer might upset someone..
-But, let’s get real for a second: Uber drivers technically call themselves “self-employed,” but does that actually mean they’re free?
+So, let’s get real for a second, are Uber drivers really self-employed or freelancers, and does that actually mean they’re free?
 In my honest opinion: not really.
+But, I need to write this article because I got this question a lot from the Uber drivers that take me from place to place when I like to party, and the answer might upset someone..

 I mean…If you’re driving 10 hours a day just to chase surge pricing, you’re not your own boss, you’re just following an algorithm that decides when is the next time you can eat lunch or drink a coffee.

 So yeah, technically self-employed, but practically?
-You’ve got a boss, or maybe more, if you count every client a mini-boss because if the client tells you to change the direction, you’ll change it, otherwise you got a bad review, no money and maybe you’re out from the Ubber app.
+You’ve got a boss, or maybe more, if you count every client a mini-boss, because if the client tells you to change the direction, you’ll change it, otherwise, you’ll get a bad review, no money, and maybe you’re out of the Uber app.

 What “Self-Employed” Actually Means?

-Being self-employed means you’re running your own show entierly, setting your rates, choosing your clients, deciding when and how you work.
+Being self-employed means you’re running your own show entirely, setting your rates, choosing your clients, deciding when and how you work.

-The ugliest part is that you can’t negotiate prices and worse: you can’t pick your clients.
+The ugliest part is that you can’t negotiate prices, and worse: you can’t pick your clients.
 And you can’t scale that job beyond the number of hours in a day.
-So it’s a “Meh” situation but deffinetelly not 100% self employ!
+So it’s a “Meh” situation but definitely not 100% self-employed!

 The Freelancing Difference